Rational Hybrid Monte Carlo

 as an input, (which is then used \(N_{pf}\) times).
 Note that \(N_f/N_{pf}\) must be < 4.

-is 1 per default.
+no_pf is 1 per default.

 Imaginary chemical potential

-The rhmc has the option to generate HISQ lattices with \(\mu_B=i\mu_I\).
+The RHMC has the option to generate HISQ lattices with \(\mu_B=i\mu_I\).
 This can be accomplished

-to your desired value.
+by setting the RHMC parameter mu0 to your desired value.
 (The default value is 0.)

 This can be accomplished straightforwardly in lattice calculations by multiplying time-facing